-The concept of Learning Management Systems (LMS) came about with the adoption of e-learning, and their popularity has skyrocketed lately because of the need to find alternatives to in-person training caused by COVID-19.
+The concept of Learning Management Systems (LMS) came about with the adoption of e-learning, and their popularity has only grown as companies and individuals look for better ways to train people.

 Most companies have training resources, but few are actually leveraging systems that host, deliver, and track the entire training process.

 Implementing a training program without a Learning Management System is time-consuming, and difficult to scale.

 In this blog, we’ll give you a crash course on Learning Management Systems and how they’re used, including:

 - What they are and how they work, explained for different types and sizes of organizations

 - LMS organization tips

 - Real use cases and examples of companies that use them to systematically educate groups of students